-You’ll always have guidance to follow.
+You’ll always have guidelines to follow.
 And if you’ve decided to work with a professional – they always appreciate having a good visual guide to work with.

-One of all time important decisions – color palette!
+One of the all-time important decisions – color palette!
 Yes, that’s rough, I know.

 Only because of my color palette I’ve done that rebranding so many times… After a while, I always realize that I like something else a bit better!
 It’s crazy, I know.